 Asda Over 50s Life Cover

-There's not many things in life we can be certain of, but we can be prepared.
+There are not many things in life we can be certain of, but we can be prepared.
 That's why many people choose Asda Over 50s Life Cover.

 Your guarantees at a glance